two-inc/woocommerce-plugin/docs/two-order-hook.md

 ### Custom parameters for order create requests

-**Option 1: Hardcode a new parameter to the request body of Two order create**
+**Option 1: Hardcode a new parameter to the request body of ABN order create**

 Append the following lines to your active theme's `functions.php`

 ```
-// Add vendor id to order req body to Two
+// Add vendor id to order req body to ABN
 function add_two_order_fields( $two_req ) {
     // Currently support only "vendor_id"
     $two_req["vendor_id"] = "YOUR VENDOR ID";